BLTerrell/bikesharing/README.md

 A majority of trips take less than 30 minutes.
 The trip duration that occurred the most frequently was just 5 minutes.

 ##### Trips by Weekday Per Hour
-The busiest times appear to be the hours that would be associated with travelling to and from work as well as midday on the weekends.
+The busiest times appear to be the hours that would be associated with traveling to and from work as well as midday on the weekends.

 ### Gender Influence
 <img src='Images/GenderInfluence.png'>